The-Saba/Geo-Schelling-model/README.md

 The model does not to start from a randomize initial situation but from a real one, simulating the segregation of the census tract of New York.
 The population data used are from 2010 and the two group analyzed are Americans and Forgeiners.

-The first part of the project is dedicated on collecting the data and creating a file to use for the simulation./ The MESA-geo model is an agent based model and this type has two agent class, RegionAgents, in our case the census tracts, and the PersonAgents, that move between the Regions.
+The first part of the project is dedicated on collecting the data and creating a file to use for the simulation.
+The MESA-geo model is an agent based model and this type has two agent class, RegionAgents, in our case the census tracts, and the PersonAgents, that move between the Regions.

 #### Data sources